thisismypotpie/Star-Wars-X-Wing-App-Front-End/Journal and Logs/Simon_Journal.md

 Met with Brandon again.
 Realized we did not quite have the save system figure out.
 Our last function to retrieve team names and ids was suffering from a race condition.
 Spent about an hour trying to troubleshoot and brainstorm, didn't quite get there.
 Note that some of these hours do not result in lines of code or commits...

 7/19/20
-Starting on more media query work.
+Starting on more media query work, first today will be Pilot-Screen.